trinodb/trino/presto-docs/src/main/sphinx/develop/system-access-control.rst

   be allowed by ``ConnectorAccessControl``.

-The implementation of ``SystemAccessControl`` and ``SystemAccessControlFactory`` must be wrapped as a plugin and installed on the Presto cluster.
+The implementation of ``SystemAccessControl`` and ``SystemAccessControlFactory`` must be wrapped as a plugin and installed on the Trino cluster.

 Configuration
 -------------